 06. Coffee break at Omotesando Koffee

 Huddled in a quiet corner in the back alleys of Omotesando is Omotesando Koffee.
 Truly a hole-in-the-wall, the humble standing coffee place looks like a zen garden from outside.
 They are passionate about their coffee and they stick to the basics, making only classic coffee styles.
-Serious and no-nonsense, the place favours the quiet and the calm, with no loud chatter allowed in the premises.
+Serious and no-nonsense, the place favours the quiet and calm, with no loud chatter allowed in the premises.

 07. Kimi Ryokan